mapbox/mapbox-navigation-ios/docs/cover.md

 1. Run `carthage update --platform iOS` to build just the iOS dependencies.

 1. Follow the rest of [Carthage’s iOS integration instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
-Your application target’s Embedded Frameworks should include `MapboxNavigation.framework`, `MapboxCoreNavigation.framework`, and `MapboxNavigationNative.framework`.
+Your application target’s Embedded Frameworks should include  `MapboxNavigation.framework`, `MapboxCoreNavigation.framework`, `MapboxNavigationNative.framework`, and `MapboxAccounts.framework`.

 ## Configuration

 1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
 Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://account.mapbox.com/access-tokens/).

+1. By default, MAU billing is enabled so that SDKs usage of Mapbox APIs is [billed](https://www.mapbox.com/pricing/) together based on [monthly active users](https://docs.mapbox.com/help/glossary/monthly-active-users/) rather than individually by HTTP request.
+If you prefer to use request-based billing, set the `MBXNavigationBillingMethod` key in Info.plist to `request`

 1. In order for the SDK to track the user’s location as they move along the route, set `NSLocationWhenInUseUsageDescription` to:
    > Shows your location on the map and helps improve the map.